BenoitHiller/extended_syntax/README.md

 # vim-gsed

-I have added highlighting for a number of features added to sed as GNU extensions.
-Most of the GNU sed extensions are not present in the `syntax/sed.vim` which ships with vim.
+Adds support for all of the GNU sed extensions to the included `syntax/sed.vim` syntax highlighting.

 ## Installation